The Benefits of Prolonging Breastfeeding

 When to wean

-The duration of breastfeeding is until the mother or baby decides to stop.
-The World Health Organization (WHO) recommends breastfeeding until the child’s at least 2 years old.
-Furthermore, breastfeeding should be exclusive for the first six months.
+The duration of lactation is until the mother or the baby decides.
+The Pan American Health Organization (PAHO) recommends breastfeeding, at least, until the child is 2 years old.
+In addition, it must be exclusive during the first six months.

 Natural weaning usually occurs between 2 and a half and 7 years of age, so the average is around 4 years of age.
 When we talk about older children, the emotional bonding provided by breastfeeding becomes much more important.
 This is because it provides the child with the security and comfort they need.